 Snowboarding In The Himalayan Mountain Ranges Around Sethan

 Compared to the last year, 2018 saw slightly less snowfall on the Indian side of the Himalayas, yet enough to reveal snow-covered peaks in every direction.
 Over 20 inches of snow had fallen in the previous two days, as I reached Sethan during the last weekend in December.
-The snowcapped Pir Panjal mountains were constantly teasing me for the past year.
+The snowcapped Pir Panjal mountains have been constantly teasing me for the past year.
 It had been a long year since my previous snowboarding adventure.

 TIP: To reach Sethan, you’re required to hire a taxi from Manali that can cost around 2000 Rupees per trip.
-The journey takes nearly 45-minutes with a steep uphill bypassing over 40 hair-pin bends
+The journey takes nearly 45 minutes with a steep uphill bypassing over 40 hair-pin bends

 As I reached Sethan, and snow hiked for a couple of hours the very first day I arrived there, I realised that the sheer amount of terrain to explore there is difficult to grasp.
 Where Sethan is located at 3200m above the sea level, on some days I hiked as high as 4800m — a week well spent riding through high ridges and bowls.

-I understood why the group of Americans I met the last season were returning every year.
-The thought of spending all winter in the Himalayas here, and snowboarding, was tempting.
-Floating through trees in deep powder, speeding down fast groomers, dropping into open bowls, or launching over small cliffs — the Himalayan Pir Panjal peaks around Sethan have everything you could possibly want.
+Floating through trees in deep powder, speeding down fast groomers, dropping into open bowls, or launching over small cliffs — the Himalayan Pir Panjal peaks around Sethan have everything you could want.
 I couldn’t believe the type of runs the mountains offered here.
 Steep chutes and heavenly bowls all around.

 Sethan Village